 Femur Fractures Associated with Internal Organ Damage

 It is also important for patients and medical professionals to understand that damage to internal organs can be associated with a femur fracture, leading to significant complications that might develop.

 Most people understand that there is a risk of suffering an injury whenever an auto accident occurs.
 The mechanism of the accident plays a major role in determining the type, scope, and severity of the personal injuries that might be sustained.
 For example, someone who runs into another vehicle head-on runs the risk of smashing their head into the dashboard and suffering a head or brain injury.
-Furthermore, occupants who do not wear their seatbelt also run the risk of being ejected from the vehicle and suffering more severe injuries.
+Furthermore, occupants who do not wear their seat belts also risk being ejected from the vehicle and suffering more severe injuries.
 Femur fractures are also a major risk with every motor vehicle accident.Femur Fracture: A Retrospective Study

-The results of the study indicate that there is a much higher chance of someone suffering damage to internal organs if they are involved in an accident that leads to a broken femur.
-Because of the force that is required to break someone’s femur, it is also reasonable to suspect that if this force is applied to internal organs patients will suffer damage to these organs as well.
-For example, if the front of the car is crushed, leading to a femur fracture, this could also impact the patient’s abdomen.
+The study results indicate that there is a much higher chance of someone suffering damage to internal organs if they are involved in an accident that leads to a broken femur.
+Because of the force required to break someone’s femur, it is also reasonable to suspect that if this force is applied to internal organs, patients will suffer damage to these organs.
+For example, if the car's front is crushed, leading to a femur fracture, this could also impact the patient’s abdomen.
 These organs, while protected by a seatbelt, are at risk for trauma as well.
 This trauma can lead to serious complications.
 If the bowel is perforated, a patient could start leaking stool into their abdominal cavity.
 This can create a serious situation.
 Pelvic fractures create the opportunity for serious bleeding and nerve damage.
-Patients who have suffered a femur fracture must also have a high index of suspicion for other injuries as well.Future Studies
+Patients who have suffered a femur fracture must also have a high index of suspicion for other injuries.Future Studies

 :dr [cs 961 bw]